 Payment is not submitted at the time of application.
-The administrative assistant receives the application and then processes it and lets the Resident have their username and password which then gives them access to the ECVDI system in order to pay their enrolment fee.
+The administrative assistant receives the application and then processes it and assigns REsident status to their profile which then gives them access to the ECVDI system in order to pay their enrolment fee.